-ating DO NOT utilize the charts in systems that do not have all the outdoor fans energized, or have the fans cycling under a low-ambient control.
-Refer to the low-ambient kit instructions for more information, if applicable.
+DO NOT utilize the charts in systems that do not have all the outdoor fans energized, or have the fans cycling under a low-ambient control.
+Low-ambient controls are for cooling operation.
+In heating mode, the low ambient control should be disabled.
+Unless the unit is in defrost mode, the outdoor fans should always operate in conjunction with the compressors.